 The school recognises the importance of information sharing between the school and local agencies to effectively safeguard our learners.
-The school operates with regard to HM Government Information Sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers (2018) and DDSCP Information Sharing Guidance for Practitioners (2022).
+The school operates with regard to HM

+Government Information Sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers (2024), Information Commissioner's Office A 10 step guide to sharing information to safeguard children (2023) and DDSCP Information Sharing Guidance for Practitioners (2022).